Skip to main content

 Previous studies in 2012 and 2014 found that enhanced bus service in the Lake Street corridor would perform well in the corridor.
 In 2016, this corridor was identified as the B Line project and slated to become the region's fourth arterial bus rapid transit line.

-What will B Line buses look like?
+What do B Line buses look like?

 An image of a METRO BRT bus in front of the Midtown Exchange

-B Line customers will pay before boarding for faster stops using ticket machines and card readers at the station or the Metro Transit’s app on their smartphone.
-Customers enter the bus through any door, speeding up the boarding process.
+B Line customers pay before boarding for faster stops using ticket machines and card readers at the station or the Metro Transit’s app on their smartphone.
+Customers can enter the bus through any door, speeding up the boarding process.

-What features will B Line stations include?
+What features do B Line stations include?

 An image of a BRT station with elements labeled